uladkasach/openhim-cert-updater/readme.md

     - from sourcecode
         - navigate to root directory
         - `npm install`
-1. Setup your `config.json`
+1. Setup `config.json`
+    - See below
+2. Test it out
+    - `sudo nodejs update_certificates.js`

+## Setup Config.json
 0. create a `config/config.json` file by copying the `config/config.example.json` file
     - `cp config/config.example.json config/config.json`
 1. edit the `config/config.json` to reflect your configuration
     - define the `host:port` of each OpenHIM installation (local and remote) that need to be updated
         - local is required
         - remote is optional
     - define the `email` and `password` for each machine (required), identified by `host:port`, in the `config.users` object.
         - e.g., `"localhost:8080" : { "email" : "root@openhim.org",  "password" : "openhim-password" }`
     - define the `paths.cert` and `paths.key` paths to the most up to date `cert` and `key` for this machine's OpenHIM installation
-2. Test it out
-    - `sudo nodejs update_certificates.js`

 ## Implementation
 The script `update_certificates.js` does several things: